johnkerl/miller/docs/src/manpage.md

         (class=collections #args=1,2) Converts value to JSON-formatted string.
 Default output is single-line.
 With optional second boolean argument set to true, produces multiline output.

    1mkurtosis0m
         (class=stats #args=1) Returns the sample kurtosis of values in an array or map.
-Returns "" AKA void for array/map of length less than two; returns error for non-array/non-map types.
+Returns empty string AKA void for array/map of length less than two; returns error for non-array/non-map types.
        Example:
        kurtosis([4,5,9,10,11]) is -1.6703688